IABTechLab/uid2docs/docs/getting-started/gs-encryption-decryption.md

 The sample C# file for encrypting requests and decrypting responses is `uid2_request.cs`.
 The required parameters are shown at the top of the file, or by building and running `.\uid2_request`.

 This file requires .NET 7.0.
-You can target an earlier version if required, up to .NET Core 3.0, by replacing the top-level statements with a Main method and the using declarations with using statements. (**GWH_JN this last part isn't quite right but not sure exactly what it should say.
-Also do you mean up to 3.0 or 3.0 and later?**)
+You can use an earlier version if required, but it must be .NET Core 3.0 or later.
+To change the version, replace the top-level statements with a Main method and the using declarations with using statements.

 ### Sample Script